nf-core/circrna/docs/output.md

 ## Introduction
-This documentation describes the output of `nf-core/circrna` for the test dataset which runs all 3 modules in the workflow: circRNA discovery, miRNA prediction and differential expression analysis of circular RNAs in RNA-Seq data.
+This documentation describes the output of `nf-core/circrna` for an extended version of the test dataset which runs all 3 modules in the workflow: `circRNA discovery` , `miRNA prediction` and `differential expression` analysis of circular RNAs in RNA-Seq data.

 The processes listed below will fall into one of 4 output directories produced by `nf-core/circrna`: